Board & Staff

 Marlee Saulnier, Administrator

-The PEISO is a semi-professional orchestra composed on union members and non-union performers, including talented amateurs and young musicians.
-As such, we are always looking for talented island musicians who wish to join our orchestra.
-Please express your interest in joining us by contacting our orchestra Personnel Manager, Morgan Saulnier
+The island’s community-based symphony orchestra is composed of union members and non-union performers, including talented amateurs and young musicians.
+As such, we are always looking for talented island musicians who wish to join our orchestra!

-Concerts are on Sunday afternoons.
+Our four concerts each season are held on Sunday afternoons.
 The orchestra rehearses on the Friday evening prior to the concert as well as all day Saturday; a brief dress rehearsal is often held on Sunday morning, shortly before the concert performance.
-All performers receive an honoraria and/or travel reimbursements and (if necessary)
+All performers receive an honoraria and/or travel reimbursement and (if necessary) lodging.

 Tired of having the same performers for your convention, meeting or special occasion?
-Why not consider hiring the PEI Symphony Orchestra for your next event?
+Why not consider hiring the PEI Symphony Orchestra or one of our affiliated chamber groups for your next event?
 We’re pretty flexible and will do our best to suit your needs.
 You can book the entire orchestra, a smaller chamber orchestra or other small ensemble for your event.
 It’s perfect for your upcoming wedding, large scale corporate event or fundraising activity!

 Our musicians also play in a number of small ensembles that cover a wide variety of genres and styles.
 The cost per ensemble varies, but a good rule of thumb is to estimate $100-125 per musician per hour.
 See below to contact these small ensembles directly.